Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 plot, and the proportion of each color will change.

-We can attempt to correct this error by drawing a box around our data set with dimensions defined by the smallest and largest coordinates in each dimension.
+We can attempt to correct this error by drawing a box around our data set with lengths defined by the smallest and largest coordinates in each dimension.
-While this forces each Voronoi cell to be compact, it doesn't capture the real notion of 'size' used by Lloyd's algorithm; besides, those formerly infinite Voronoi cells are now governed by the outliers in our data.
+While this forces each Voronoi cell to be compact, it doesn't capture the real notion of 'size' used by Lloyd's algorithm; besides, the area of those formerly infinite Voronoi cells are now governed by the outliers in our data.

 Some descriptions instead use the number of points in each cluster to define their sizes, but this too does not completely describe the results of Lloyd's